We talk with our VP of Marketing, Josh Mendelsohn on the Importance of Email Marketing.

-There are a few factors that contribute to the power of an email as compared to social media, mobile, or influencer marketing.
+There are a few factors that contribute to the power of an email marketing as compared to social media, mobile, or influencer marketing.
 First, email is a much more personal medium.
 It is pushed into a customer or prospect’s phone or computer directly, creating the opportunity for a more personal, targeted, and impactful message.

 Second, email is a more permanent expression of your brand in the sense that people can easily save an email and come back to it later whereas a social post is far more fleeting.
 Lastly, email is a much shorter (and way more trackable) road to an actual purchase.
 By including strong calls to action with personalized messages you can be one click away from a sale.

 What role does lead nurturing play in a successful email marketing campaign?

 I actually think it’s the combination of lead capturing and nurturing that has driven the adoption of Privy.
 So much of the marketing conversation has traditionally been about driving web or foot traffic, but we know that approximately 98% of your online traffic walks away without doing anything meaningful on your site.
 We have invested a lot in making it easy to capture information from those visitors before they leave so that merchants can drive repeat visits through email nurture, using whichever email marketing service they choose.
 One of the most popular ways to do this is by launching a pop-up or flyout campaign with a targeted offer when someone begins to leave your site (we call this exit-intent).
 That way you are starting a relationship instead of missing an opportunity.